SCECcode/ucvm_plotting/README.md

 * Contact: software@scec.usc.edu

 ## License
-UCVMC is released under the Apache 2.0 license.
+UCVMC is released under the BSD-3 license.
 Please see the LICENSE file for distribution license and disclaimers.